 Does COVID-19 damage the liver?

-As per the Centers for Disease Control and Prevention (CDC) and other experts, some patients in hospital for COVID-19 treatment have shown increased levels of liver enzymes, such as AST (aspartate aminotransferase) and ALT (alanine aminotransferase).
-This means that the patient’s liver is temporarily damaged.
+As per the Centers for Disease Control and Prevention (CDC) and our own experience, some patients in hospital for COVID-19 treatment have shown increased levels of liver enzymes, such as AST (aspartate aminotransferase) and ALT (alanine aminotransferase).
+This means that the patient’s liver is temporarily damaged significant proportion of patients.
+Hower, Acute liver failure due to COVID is extremely rare in absence of pre-existing liver disease.

-Are those with chronic liver disease like Hepatitis B or C at greater risk of severe disease from COVID-19 compared to other normal people?
+Are those with chronic liver disease including Hepatitis B or C at greater risk of severe disease from COVID-19 compared to other normal people?

-People with underlying health conditions like hepatitis B or hepatitis C are considered to be at higher risk for severe disease from COVID-19, irrespective of their age.
+People with underlying liver conditions particularly cirrhosis whether due to fatty liver, hepatitis B hepatitis C or alcohol are liver at higher risk for severe disease from COVID-19, irrespective of their age.
 These people are more likely to have a severe illness if their conditions are not well controlled.
-If you, or your loved ones are on treatment for hepatitis B or C, you should continue the treatment unless otherwise advised by the treating doctor.
+If you or your friends are diagnosed as liver disease , you should continue the treatment for liver disease unless otherwise advised by the treating doctor.

 Can people on medications for chronic liver disease get COVID-19 vaccination?

-However, even after getting the COVID-19 vaccination, you should continue to take precautions to protect yourself, by wearing mask, maintaining 6 feet from people, avoiding poorly ventilated spaces and crowds, and washing your hands soap and water often.
-Use hand sanitizer having at least 60 percent alcohol if soap and water are not available.
+However, even after getting the COVID-19 vaccination, you should continue to take precautions to protect yourself, by wearing mask, maintaining 6 feet distance from people, avoiding poorly ventilated spaces and crowds, and washing your hands with soap and water.
+Use hand sanitizer having at least 60 percent alcohol, if soap and water are not available.
+One must also realise that patients with liver disease particularly if it is severe, may not develop good immunity inspite of vaccination.

 What should I do if I have liver disease and get exposed to COVID-19 infection or if I had unknowingly been exposed to COVID-19 patient?

-You should call your doctor or healthcare provider immediately if you develop any COVID-19 symptoms or if you have unknowingly been exposed to COVID-19 .
+You should call your doctor or healthcare provider immediately if you develop any COVID-19 symptoms or if you have unknowingly been exposed to COVID-19.
+Covid-19 testing should be carried out at appropriate time..

 How can Liver Disease Patients Protect themselves?